joshpoll/bluefish-docs/classic/docs/reference-components/group.md

 # Group

 The Group component groups its children components together.
+It automatically assigns the `left` and `top` values of its children, if they are not already defined within the children.

 An example of the syntax looks like this:
 ```tsx